 With their distinctive reddish-brown hair, amiable, expressive faces and soulful eyes, spotting an orangutan in its Bornean natural habitat is a sight that tugs at the heartstrings.
 Critically endangered, our close relative is one of the largest tree-dwelling mammals in the world but today they must survive in much-diminished rainforests that have been subject to extensive deforestation.

-In recent decades, a movement has arisen to reverse this trend and protect the remaining areas of rainforest, while simultaneously providing independent income for local communities.
-These eco-tourism projects provide this vital balance and offer you the chance of an unforgettable orang-utan encounter.
+In recent decades, a movement has arisen to reverse this trend and protect the remaining areas of rainforest, while simultaneously providing an independent income for local communities.
+These eco-tourism projects offer you the chance to experience an unforgettable orangutan encounter.

 Take a guided trek through the forest to marvel at the giant nests situated high in the trees.
 Orangutans make these every single day to rest and sleep undisturbed.

 Drift down the rivers - in a motorboat or traditional wooden ‘klotok’ - to marvel at the calm, assured and athletic way that these large apes swing through slender branches to forage for fruits.

 Visit a feeding station in the deep forest where rangers supplement the orangutans’ diminishing food sources.
 Here, you can see up close how the orangutans’ intelligence is expressed in their slow, considered movements.